QuTech-Delft/OpenQL/CONTRIBUTING.md

 directory as the corresponding header file.

 All filenames are lowercase, separated by `_` when composed of multiple words.

+The filename and directory structure (loosely) follows the namespace structure of OpenQL and vice versa.
+When a namespace is only comprised of only a single file, the filename will be the name of the namespace, and the directory it's placed in is the name of the parent namespace (and so on).
+When a namespace consists of multiple files, the entire namespace path is represented as directories, and the contained files should be named after the (main) class (in lower_case) or functionality that they provide.

 ## Naming conventions